Lion's Mane Supplement

 - Improving myelinisation of nerve fibres (30-32).

 NGF is peptide produced by a large number of cells such as those of the immune system, but production declines with age and in the presence of certain disease states.
 Unfortunately, NGF cannot be used in a treatment or preventative capacity as it is unable to cross the blood-brain barrier.
 We therefore have to rely on natural compounds with a lower molecular weight (which can cross this barrier) that promote NGF synthesis within the body.
 That’s exactly what the hericenones in Lion’s Mane do.

 Several studies have demonstrated the effects of H. erinaceus on mental efficacy in people with cognitive problems (33) and its use in dementia, cognitive dysfunction and memory problems (10).
 It seems that it acts primarily as a nootropic and that it’s necessary to take a supplement in order to maintain the effect.

 Other properties of Lion’s Mane

 1) Anti-cancer and immune-modulating effects.
 A number of studies have shown that H. erinaceus offers benefits against cancer.
 Its polysaccharides may increase numbers of immune cells such as macrophages and T lymphocytes (1) as well as nitric oxide (NO) production and cytokine expression (2).
-Other research has shown extracts of H. erinaceus to increase the cytolytic activity of Natural Killer (NK) cells and to potentially inhibit neoangiogenesis in tumours.
+Other research has shown extracts of H. erinaceus to increase the cytolytic activity of Natural Killer (NK) cells and to potentially inhibit neoangiogenesis in tumors.
 One study (4) also showed it was able to combat proliferation of pre-cancerous cells and induce their death (apoptosis).

 2) Cardioprotective effects.
 As indicated by traditional Chinese medicine, H. erinaceus offers benefits for cardiovascular health.
 Its lipid-lowering effect is due to the action of the polymers it produces.
 When administered orally, these natural compounds are able to reduce blood levels of LDL-cholesterol and triglycerides, and increase those of HDL-cholesterol.
 It’s thought that polymers may also play a role in modulating the expression of a gene involved in lipid metabolism (5).